marians/www.sendung.de/content/_index.md

 ### July 2022

+💬 This site now has a commenting system based on Mastodon.
+You can see it in action at the end of the [my recent article]({{< relref "/2022-07-24-programming-languages" >}}).
+Credits to [Carl Schwan](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/).

 💥 New article: [Energy efficiency of programming languages]({{< relref "/2022-07-24-programming-languages" >}})

 ✏️ Updated the German article [Gekommen, um zu bleiben: Gründe, jetzt das Fediverse zu betreten]({{< relref "/articles/2019-01-06-fediverse" >}}).